 - Building works

-There is also the Resource Committee (chair: Stefan Bown) which reviews the budget, personnel and premises.
-This committee meets once a term and all Governors can attend these meetings.
+The Resource Committee (chair: Stefan Bown) meets to review the budget, personnel and premises.
+This committee meets once a term.

 If you are interested in joining the Governing Body please contact the School Office.

 The Clerk to the Governing Body is Karen Bridgman who can be contacted via the School Office.